rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 ### 6.4.7 HAVING Clauses

-Sometimes we might want to choose our groups based on some aggregate property of the groupt itself.
+Sometimes we might want to choose our groups based on some aggregate property of the group itself.
 The latter clause consists of the keyword `HAVING` followed by a condition about the group.

 Example: Suppose we want to print the total film length for only those producers who made at least one film prior to 1930, then we might propose the following query: